shellwiz1337/Networking/README.md

 # Networking
-All the commands/cheatsheets related to networking
+*All the commands/cheatsheets related to networking(cisco)*

-`Obtaining Hardware Information of a network Adpater `
+##Obtaining Hardware Information of a network Adpater
-- Get-NetAdapterHardwareInfo
+`- Get-NetAdapterHardwareInfo `